Advice and support is only one step away

-The Women in Engineering & IT (WiE&IT) Program at UTS is a long-standing initiative designed to redress the low rate of female participation in the engineering and IT, by constructing these fields as potential options for study and career.
-There are many programs for female students within the Faculty, such as the Lucy Mentoring Program, SWIEIT Speakers and Girl Geek Coffees, as well as regular Women in Engineering and IT events throughout the year with student and industry speakers sharing their experiences and insights.
+The Women in Engineering & IT (WiEIT) Program at UTS is a long-standing initiative designed to redress the low rate of female participation in the engineering and IT, by constructing these fields as potential options for study and career.
+There are many programs for female students within the Faculty, such as the Lucy Mentoring Program, High School Speakers and buddy programs, as well as regular Women in Engineering and IT events throughout the year with student and industry speakers sharing their experiences and insights.

 The School of Mathematical and Physical Sciences operates the Mathematics and Science Study Centre.
 It provides support to all UTS undergraduate and postgraduate students studying in various introductory mathematical and quantitative areas including statistics.

 The Faculty has a dedicated Learning Precinct which provides students with access to a collaborative learning space, study areas, and toolkits to foster authentic workplace experiences and active learning.
 In between classes, you can also use this space to access teachers for individual and small group support, and get your hands on reference material, plus software and hardware resources.

 Bridging courses are short intensive courses designed for high school students entering tertiary study.
 They are for students who aren't confident with their preparation for university study, or those who may not meet the assumed knowledge requirements.
 Bridging courses only teach to an introductory level and may assist in narrowing the gap between high school and university studies.
 Subjects taught in bridging courses do not carry any credit towards your degree.